c3g/mhcut-browser/README.md

 #### In Development

-TODO: FIGURE OUT DEPLOYMENT UNDER NGINX AND ADD INSTRUCTIONS FOR EDITING `wsgi.py`!!!!!
+TODO: FIGURE OUT DEPLOYMENT UNDER NGINX!!!!!

 ##### A. Activate the Virtual Environment